AhmedIdress/grokking-algorithm-implementation-with-dart/README.md

-## Chapter 2
+## Chapter 4
-This chapter talking about Stack as simple data structures, call stack and Recursion algorithm.
+This chapter talking about divide and conquer algorithms, And his applications like quicksort with implementation.